Abraham Anghik Ruben

-Abraham Anghik Ruben OC (born 1951, in Inuvialuit) is a sculptor of partly Alaskan Native ancestry.
+Abraham Anghik Ruben OC (born 1951) is an Inuvialuk Canadian sculptor of Yup'ik descent.

 Ruben was born south of the hamlet of Paulatuk in the Inuvik Region east of the Mackenzie River Delta in the Northwest Territories, Canada in 1951.

 He was inducted into the Order of Canada on November 17, 2016.
 Ruben now lives and works on Saltspring Island, British Columbia.

 Ancestry

-Ruben's mother, Bertha (Thrasher) Ruben, was of Alaskan Yup'ik and Portuguese-African descent.
+Ruben's mother, Bertha (Thrasher) Ruben, was Yup'ik and of Portuguese-African descent from Alaska.
 Ruben's maternal great-grandparents, Apakark and Kagun, were Yup'ik Alaskan shamans from the Bering Sea region.
-When the American whaling ships left, Apakark and Kagun came to the Inuvik Region, along with the families of Ruben's paternal grandfather Ruben Anghik and maternal grandfather Billy Thrasher.
+When the American whaling ships left, Apakark and Kagun moved to the Inuvik Region, along with the families of Ruben's paternal grandfather Ruben Anghik and maternal grandfather Billy Thrasher.

 Fifteen of Bertha Ruben's sixteen children survived, which is a very high survival rate in the Arctic.
 Bertha raised the children as Christians.
 She was a storyteller and also kept traditional teachings alive.
 Like most Inuit women, she was a seamstress.

 The children's father, William Ruben, also known as Billy Ruben, was named Esoktak in the Inukitut language.
 He had Yup'ik and Irish-American ancestors.